PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 ## Advanced AutoID Mapping
-In some cases, multiple components have to be created for each line in a source table.
+In some cases, multiple components have to be created for each row in a source table.
-In such cases, the `name` attribute may be necessary to create multiple PGM IDs for a single line.
+In such cases, the `name` attribute may be necessary to create multiple PGM IDs for a single row.
 Let's consider this example:
 ```yaml
   Transformer loads: